stapi-spec/stapi-spec/extensions/order-status/README.md

 # Overview

-This document explains the structure of a STAT **Order Status** request.
+This document explains the structure of a STAPI **Order Status** request.
 Operation returns a list/array of statuses that have affected an order.
 The most recent status code is the current status of the order.

 The `GET /orders/{orderId}` endpoint must add a link to this endpoint using the relation type `monitor`.